SUBSCRIBE

 For most families, cliff-top viewpoints are not the right call.
 Here’s what I’d suggest instead:

 On a boat – no cliff edges, no parking, fewer crowds, and nothing between you and the horizon.
 This is the best option for totality with children.
-It will still be busy – particulalry returning to port – so consider a skippered private charter – for the most relaxed experience.
-Group tours are also available but most with very limied spot – a few we know of with tickets remaining at the time of writing are:
+It will still be busy – particularly returning to port – so consider a skippered private charter for the most relaxed experience.
+Group tours are also available but most with very few spots left.
+A few we know of with tickets remaining at the time of writing are:

-In Palma – if a boat isn’t an option, Palma is within the path of totality but buildings and the mountains behind the city mean a clear horizon isn’t guaranteed.
-Head to the seafront promenade, or higher ground at Bellver Castle for to still enjoy much of the eclipse.
+In Palma – if a boat isn’t an option, Palma is within the path of totality but buildings and the mountains behind the city mean a clear horizon isn’t likely.
+That being said, you can still enjoy much of the experience and a partial eclipse – head to the seafront promenade, or higher ground at Bellver Castle and for the best view in town.

 Traffic: plan for this seriously